sarthusarth/isarth.github.io/_posts/2018-08-9-pagerank.md

 ---

-In simple terms, PageRank is an intuitive way of ranking web pages.
-Which formed the basis for Google's web indexing algorithm during its early phase.
-Believe it or not Page Rank is a very intuitive algorithm, which is why I wrote this post (it is that easy!).
-The only challenging part of Page Rank is scaling it over the whole internet, which is not something anyone might be interested in.
-Apart from that, I will be covering the following in this post:
+In simple terms, PageRank is an intuitive way of ranking web pages, which formed the basis for google's web indexing algorithm during its early phase.
+Believe it or not Page Rank is a very intuitive algorithm.
+In this article, you'll learn about the ituition behind page rank and implementing page rank in python.
+The article is divided into following sections:

 + Basic Idea behind Page Rank
 + Understanding the Pank Rank algorithm